srinu-kodi/OneFramework/README.md

 # `OneFramework`
+<b>`If you've application in android, ios & web platforms and want to automate with single code base?
+This framework is for you.`</b><br><br>
-This is a generic Page Object Model which will fit for both Mobile & Web platforms.
+This is a generic Page Object Model which solves all your automation needs with single codebase.<br>
-This will serve the benefits to both native android, ios and web platforms with single framework.

-We often tend to create different test frameworks for different platforms and it is very difficult for anyone to serve all platform needs in one test automation framework.
+We often tend to create different test frameworks for different platforms and it's very difficult for anyone to serve all platform needs in one test automation framework.<br>

-<b>`If you want to to automate the same application on android, ios & web platforms and you want single code base to handle the automation?
-This framework is for you.`</b>

-<b>`FYI: I have taken WordPress app which is available on all platforms for automation.`</b>
+<b>`OneFramework solves all your needs.
+You just give the locator and leave the rest to OneFramework.`</b><br>

 ## Contents: